jhawcroft/cinsimp-web/GENERAL-TODO.md

 * Alerts
 * Icons for buttons; import via server from server list, preload somewhere? all icons in stack? track use in stack and preload all < certain #
 eventually list in resources screen, ensuring the headers for the supplied images are designed to enable caching
-* Button tasks; link, ? hide for now until can think of things for it to do.
+* Button tasks; link, ? hide for now until can think of things for it to do.;
+	visual transition effects, text to speech (via 'mespeak' javascript library or similar) opening a URL, playing a sound (stack resources), playing a movie Alternately, a visual effect window to accompany the Link button.
 * Button link to?
 * Protect stack, incl.
 Password